ncbi/docker/blast/README.md

 ## Running BLAST

 When running BLAST in a Docker container, note the mounts specified to the `docker run` command to make the input and outputs available.
 In the examples below, the first two mounts provide access to the BLAST databases, the third mount provides access to the query sequence(s) and the fourth mount provides a directory to save the results.

 ### Interactive BLAST

-One can login to the container and run commands inside the container if multiple BLAST runs will be executed.
+One can login to the container and run commands inside the container if multiple BLAST runs will be executed interactively.

   ```bash
   docker run --rm -it \